eholly1/eholly1_scrollmark/README.md

 - It may be useful to build a bot that can monitor comments automatically for Treehut to notify brand managers of comments that likely warrant a direct response.

+- Provide an AI assistant to suggest language to brand managers, when authoring posts and comments, so that the language will resonate well with the target audience.

 - A more thorough case should be constructed for the product recommendations made.

 ## AI & Tool Usage Disclosure